BASED IN WASHINGTON – COVERING THE WORLD:

 “Thank you for being such a great keynote speaker.
 Your presentation touched our entire membership.
 The way you set the table with your message of where America fits in today’s Global Economy, was quite skillful and eye opening for those attending.
 They felt reassured that the USA was still the world leader that they all grew up believing and yes … better days are on their way!”

-Florida Public Pension Trustees Association
+Education Consultant Florida Public Pension Trustees Association

-Washington From a Different Angle
+America From a Different Angle

 A Global Update